 - Be sincere in your relationships.
 Love for others what you love for yourself.

 - Only try to work in a field you are good at (and enjoy!).
 Money will come after.

 - If you are going into a business partnership, make sure you have a lawyer involved.
 This country runs on written statements, not on verbal agreements.

 - Remember: lucky people are those who work hard and do a good job.

 Community Programs Participant Testimonials

-Many programs exist in Peterborough to support newcomers as they integrate into the community, learn/practice English, discover Canadian culture, experience life living with a Canadian host family, etc. Information on some of the available programs, as well as a few testimonials from participants, can be read in this section.
+Many programs exist in Peterborough to support newcomers as they integrate into the community, learn/practice English, discover Canadian culture, experience life living with a Canadian host family, etc. Information on some of the available programs and a few testimonials from participants can be read in this section.

-The New Canadians Centre, through their Community Connections program, matches newcomers with community members for English tutoring and support with integration.
+The New Canadians Centre, through its Community Connections program, matches newcomers with community members for English tutoring and support with integration.

 “When I came to Canada, I was feeling lonely and life was very hard for me in a new country with a new language.
 I didn’t speak any word of English.
 After a while I heard about the New Canadians Centre and their service for newcomers.
 I went there and they introduced me with Judi and she helped me to learn English.
 I think the New Canadians Centre and Judi have helped me a lot with my life here in Canada.”– Banafsha from Afghanistan